Pediatric Transitions of Care

 Six prototypes were experimented and gathered data.
 One prototype was very successful and utilized in a project around College students transitions.
 Presented recommendations of step, stretch, leap concepts to Children’s Center leadership for consideration of funding and implementation.

-- "I don't know how to let go" Parents take on the role of caretaker, knowledge holder and question master when their child is diagnosed with a serious condition.
-They just want their child to be a child and not have to worry and take on responsibility.
-However, as a child gets older the responsibility and knowledge needs to shift, yet it's hard for a parent to know how to let go and teach their child.
+"I don't know how to let go" Parents take on the role of caretaker, knowledge holder and question master when their child is diagnosed with a serious condition.
+They want their child to just be a kid and not worry with medical responsibility.
+As a child gets older, it’s hard for a parent to let go and let their child take on the responsibility they need to be an independent adult.

-- "I need to know what to do when we're not at the doctor's" Clinical visits happen at regular intervals, however, patients lives do not wait to have important events only happen when they plan on going to the doctors.
+"I need to know what to do when we're not at the doctor's" Clinical visits happen at regular intervals, however, most major events in a patients’ life happen outside of those regular intervals.
 Parents and patients need to feel confident in handling life situations that may have a medical consequence.

-We discovered that there are certain influence factors that can positively or negatively impact a transition.
+We created a transition journey with the phases Prepare, Plan and Transfer.
+Through collaborative workshops with various care team members we identified 18 various concepts to improve the transition process.
+Nine concepts were prototyped and tested.
+We discovered certain influence factors that can positively or negatively impact a transition.
 These factors are on a sliding scale for both a patient and their parent.
-By knowing where a patient and parent are low, a tailored experience can be created to improve their transition experience.
+We presented the team with a way to identify where a patient and parent are on these scales to tailor and improve their transition experience.

-- Engagement - This is the individual's degree of involvement in the process, seeking out information, finding role models and being proactive.
+Engagement - This is the individual's degree of involvement in the process, seeking out information, finding role models and being proactive.
 The more engaged a patient is the more positive the transition to adult care will be.
+Several tools that were tested helped assess and increase a patient’s engagement.

-- Compliance - This relates to a medical goal providers set for their patients, usually a number from a test or usage of medication.
-The more compliant a pediatric patient is with their doctors orders the more positive their relationship starts with their adult provider.
+Compliance - This relates to a medical goal a provider sets for a patient, usually a number from a test or usage of medication.
+The more compliant a pediatric patient is with their doctors’ orders the more positive their relationship starts with their adult provider.

-- Communication Involvement - This indicates who is communicating with the care team in appointments, on the phone and online.
-This is something to be aware of because in adult appointments the parents are no longer invited into the room, this could provide the space for the patient to talk, or reveal a giant gap in knowledge.
-The reason for the communication involvement should be assessed before transitioning and balance out the communication early in the process.
+Communication Involvement - This indicates who is communicating with the care team in appointments, on the phone and online.
+This is something to be aware of because in adult appointments the parents are no longer invited into the room.
+Communication involvement should be assessed before transitioning and balance out the patient and parent early in the transition process.

-- Awareness of System - This refers to the patients or parents ability to navigate insurance, bills, community resources and legal documents.
-The more a patient is saavy at understanding and navigating the entire healthcare system the more successful they will be in adult care.
+Awareness of System - This refers to a patient’s or parent’s ability to navigate insurance, bills, community resources and legal documents.
+The more savvy a patient is at understanding and navigating the entire healthcare system the more successful they will be in adult care.

 We formed smaller project teams of nurses and providers to create prototypes to test out in their departments.
 Each project team went through a workshop to co-create a final prototype together.
 Prototype concepts focused on:

-We mapped out all possible experiments and narrowed down to the top 6 to prototype.
+We mapped out all possible experiments and narrowed down to the top nine to prototype.

 What: Three different conversation tools used with seven patients.